London protesters camp out to show anger at bankers

 While attracting much media attention, the "Occupy London" protest is much smaller than other recent demonstrations in the British capital.

-Several hundred thousand people attended a rally organized by trade unions against the coalition government's austerity measures in March, while thousands of students joined protests against plans to raise university tuition fees last year.
+Several hundred thousand people attended a rally organised by trade unions against the coalition government's austerity measures in March, while thousands of students joined protests against plans to raise university tuition fees last year.
 Those demonstrations ended in disorder and violence.

-"We support the right to peaceful protest, it's very important those protests are kept peaceful," Hague added.

-Britain's economy has stalled in the last year, with economists predicting feeble growth in the next year while unemployment has risen to 2.57 million, its highest level since 1994.
+(Reporting by Michael Holden)

+* Fitch says reduction in U.S. Corporate tax rate from current federal statutory rate could present Fannie Mae, Freddie Mac with significant dta writedowns